project-open-data/project-open-data.github.io/v1.1/schema.md

 **Cardinality** | (0,1)
 **Required** | No
 **Accepted Values** | String (URI)
 **Usage Notes** | This is used to identify a standardized specification the dataset conforms to.
 If this is a technical specification associated with a particular serialization of a distribution, this should be specified with [conformsTo](#distribution-conformsTo) at the distribution level.
+It's recommended that this be a URI that serves as a unique identifier for the standard.
+The URI may or may not also be a URL that provides documentation of the specification.
 **Example** | `{"conformsTo": "http://www.xbrl.org/Specification/XBRL-2.1/REC-2003-12-31/XBRL-2.1-REC-2003-12-31+corrected-errata-2013-02-20.html"}`

 {: .table .table-striped #contactPoint}